 - Emotional or psychological injuries

-Request a FREE Case Review Anywhere in the DMV
+Request a FREE Case Evaluation Anywhere in the DMV

-If you are looking for the highest level of representation available for your slip and fall case, turn to Chaikin, Sherman, Cammarata & Siegel, P.C. has been serving residents of Washington, DC, Maryland and Virginia for decades, and has recovered over $500 million in verdicts and settlements – including successful recoveries in a range of slip and fall cases.
+If you are looking for the highest level of representation available for your slip and fall case, turn to Chaikin, Sherman, Cammarata & Siegel, P.C.
+Our firm has been serving residents of Washington, D.C., Maryland, and Virginia for decades and has recovered over $500 million in verdicts and settlements – including successful recoveries in a range of slip and fall cases.
 If you have a question about your rights and the next steps in your legal journey, our team is available to review your case and discuss how we can use our experience and resources to help.
 We work to help our clients obtain fair settlement offers to compensate them for the injuries they’ve suffered, but our attorneys are well-equipped to go to trial if needed.
 Call (202) 659-8600 or contact us online to get the proven legal representation you deserve.